artemshuba/VkLib/README.md

 # VkLib
 Portable class library to work with VK.com api.
-Used in [Meridian](https://github.com/Stealth2012/meridian) and some other projects.
+Used in [Meridian](https://github.com/artemshuba/meridian), [Colibri](https://github.com/artemshuba/Colibri) and some other projects.
-Currently doesn't cover whole api but work in progress.
+Currently doesn't cover the whole api.

 # Example
 ### Initializing